francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 # 0 Introduction
 The Siege of Argot is played between 2 factions with 3rd party factions acting separately.
 The Argot side seeks to eliminate the Mineosi side.
-The Mineosi side seeks to enter the Old Town sector of the board and keep it.
+The Mineosi side seeks to enter the Old Town sector of the board and hold it.

 The game is played in phases:

 1. Initiative: A card is drawn to determine initiative and action points (with 3rd party factions always acting last and always activating all units).
 2. Movement: In initiative order, each side will activate unit groups using their action tokens.
 Each unit in the group may move up to its full movement, after accounting for terrain restrictions and road bonuses.
 3. Combat: Once all factions have moved, battles are fought one at a time.
-Start with battles where 1st player is the attacker and then where the 2nd player is the attacker.
-Finally, resolve battles where the 3rd party factions are the attackers.
+Start with ranged attacks from ranged units, with 1st player followed by 2nd player.
+Then proceed to battles where 1st player is the attacker and then where the 2nd player is the attacker.
 4. Rally: After all battles are resolved, any Argot units within Argot or adjacent to a supply train may spend resource points to increase their strength.
 Note that the supply trains must spend resources equal to the steps available.

 # 1 Set Up